nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 write a Python script that will play the video when activated by the switch.

-### *** Pedestal Storage: ***
-- Shall find and move at least five pedestals into an internal holding area inside the robot.
-- Shall assemble one statue that is three pedestals tall and one statue that is two pedestals tall using all five pedestals obtained in order to maximize points obtained based on discussion in weekly meetings.
-- Shall place statues entirely inside the white inner circles within plus or minus one inch of error tolerance.
-- Shall place remaining unused pedestals that are held after the five required pedestals have been obtained within the internal holding area inside the robot.
-- Shall move the extra pedestals obtained over the five required pedestals in the recycling area.

 ### **Chassis:**
 - Chassis will be designed with an aluminum frame.
 Alu-